n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Background

 \subsection{Isostable Coordinate}

-While the phase reduction \eqref{eq:phase0} has long been an exceptionally useful means to understand the existence and stability of phase-locked states \cite{ermentrout2010,park2017utility,norton2019dynamics}, it requires that the limit cycle $\Gamma$ is strongly attracting.
-In other words, perturbed solutions must return to the limit cycle within a single period for the phase reduction to be accurate.
+While the phase reduction \eqref{eq:phase0} has long been an exceptionally useful means to understand the existence and stability of phase-locked states \cite{ermentrout2010,park2017utility,norton2019dynamics}, it requires that the limit cycle $\Gamma$ is strongly attracting: perturbed solutions must return to the limit cycle within a single period for the phase reduction to be accurate.
 Thus, a natural limitation arises when a perturbed solution $X$ takes multiple periods to decay back to the unperturbed limit cycle solution $\Gamma$.
 Such instances occur naturally with either strong perturbations or weakly attracting limit cycles \cite{wils16isos}.
 Of the many methods at our disposal to address this limitation \cite{wils16isos,rosenblum2019numerical,wedg13,wils18operat,shir17}, we choose to augment our phase variable with \textit{isostable coordinates} -- coordinates that are defined as the level sets of the slowest decaying modes of the Koopman operator \cite{maur13,mezi20}.
-We describe a more intuitive definition below, which closely follows \cite{wils16isos,wilson2020phase,park2024body}.
+We describe an intuitive definition that closely follows \cite{wils16isos,wilson2020phase,park2024body}.

 Let $U(X,t) = 0$ and define $\Delta X = X - \Gamma(\theta)$.
 Then, to a linear approximation, our original system \eqref{eq:f0} becomes,